The 2nd Athena40 Global Conversation:

-California: Catherine Bolzendahl, Associate Professor of Sociology, University of California, Irvine; Dr Stephanie McClellan, Chief Medical Officer, TIA Women's Health Physician, Hoag Hospital; Susan B. Parks, President & CEO, Orange County United Way; Kerry Phelan, President, Global Franchise Management, Lionsgate Entertainment; Song Richardson, Dean & Chancellor’s Professor of Law, University of California; Loretta Sanchez, Former Member, U.S. House of Representatives
+California: Catherine Bolzendahl, Director, School of Public Policy, Oregon State University; Dr Stephanie McClellan, Chief Medical Officer, TIA Women's Health Physician, Hoag Hospital; Susan B. Parks, President & CEO, Orange County United Way; Kerry Phelan, President, Global Franchise Management, Lionsgate Entertainment; Song Richardson, Dean & Chancellor’s Professor of Law, University of California; Loretta Sanchez, Former Member, U.S. House of Representatives

 London - Montessori: Leonor Stjepic, CEO, Montessori Group; Hannah Baynham, Academic Lecturer, Montessori; Barbara Isaacs, Montessori Global Ambassador; Lesley King-Lewis, CEO, Windsor Leadership; Karina Robinson, CEO, Robinson Hambro Ltd

-Athens: Michael Economakis, Executive Vice Chairman & CEO, A. G. Leventis Group (Nig) Plc, Advisory Board Member, Global Thinkers Forum, Founding Partner, Athena40; Dr Dimitra Antonopoulou, Scientific Collaborator, CRWI DIOTIMA; Danae Bezantakou, CEO, Navigator Shipping Consultants; Areti Georgili, Regional Leader, Lean in Hellas; Eleni Glinou, Visual Artist, Researcher, Educator - Former Full-time Professor, The Graphic Design Department; Maria Kaltsogianni, Msc Mechanical Engineer - Head at Career, Liaison & Innovation Office, University of West Attica; Stella Kasdagli, Co-Founder, Women On Top (WoT); Elpida Kokkota, Founder & CEO, MEXOXO; Marica Labrou, BoD Member - Entersoft, Vice President - ACEO (Association of CEOs), Member of WiB (Women in Business) Committee of Hellenic American Chamber; Photini Papatheodorou, Educator, Coach & Intercultural Communication Advisor, Founder, Wisdom in Action International Consultants; Dr Anastasia Psomiadi, Founder & President, APSON CSR; Anastasia Sideri, Communications Director, Central and Eastern Europe, The Coca Cola Company & Chair Women in Business Committee, Hellenic American Chamber; Barbara Terzaki-Pallikari, Founding Member, University of the Mountains (UoM), Inspirator & Coordinator, “Mission Penelope Gandhi”; Dr Fiori Zafeiropoulou, Country Coordinator Fashion Revolution & Founder, SOFFA-Social Fashion Factory
+Athens: Michael Economakis, Executive Chairman at Petros Petropoulos SAIC (Plc), Advisory Board Member, Global Thinkers Forum, Founding Partner, Athena40; Dr Dimitra Antonopoulou, Scientific Collaborator, CRWI DIOTIMA; Danae Bezantakou, CEO, Navigator Shipping Consultants; Areti Georgili, Regional Leader, Lean in Hellas; Eleni Glinou, Visual Artist, Researcher, Educator - Former Full-time Professor, The Graphic Design Department; Maria Kaltsogianni, Msc Mechanical Engineer - Head at Career, Liaison & Innovation Office, University of West Attica; Stella Kasdagli, Co-Founder, Women On Top (WoT); Elpida Kokkota, Founder & CEO, MEXOXO; Marica Labrou, BoD Member - Entersoft, Vice President - ACEO (Association of CEOs), Member of WiB (Women in Business) Committee of Hellenic American Chamber; Photini Papatheodorou, Educator, Coach & Intercultural Communication Advisor, Founder, Wisdom in Action International Consultants; Dr Anastasia Psomiadi, Founder & President, APSON CSR; Anastasia Sideri, Communications Director, Central and Eastern Europe, The Coca Cola Company & Chair Women in Business Committee, Hellenic American Chamber; Barbara Terzaki-Pallikari, Founding Member, University of the Mountains (UoM), Inspirator & Coordinator, “Mission Penelope Gandhi”; Dr Fiori Zafeiropoulou, Country Coordinator Fashion Revolution & Founder, SOFFA-Social Fashion Factory

 Amman: Deema Bibi, CEO, INJAZ; Mary Nazzal-Batayneh; Chairperson, 17 Ventures and Board Member INJAZ; Lina Abojaradeh, Founder, Archismile; HE Hala Bsaisu Lattouf, Former Minister, Ministry of Social Development Jordan; Wafa Bani Mustafa, Member of Parliament, The Jordanian House of Representatives; Senator Haifa Hajjar Najjar, Senator, Upper House of the Jordanian Parliament (Jordanian Senate) & Superintendent, Ahliyyah School for Girls & Bishop's School for Boys Amman; Nadia Al Saeed, Chief Executive Officer, Bank al Etihad